 Conflict may occur among employees and other individuals in every industry.
-However, the fast-paced environment and critical situations in nursing coupled with personality clashes can cause unresolved conflicts to jeopardize the welfare of patients.
+However, the fast-paced environment and critical situations in nursing coupled with personality clashes can cause unresolved conflicts that jeopardize the welfare of patients, staff and organizational culture.
 So, it is essential that nurse administrators focus on ways to prevent dissension or readily defuse it.
-A Master of Science in Nursing (MSN) – Nursing Administration program prepares nurses to prevent and manage disruptive or volatile situations.
+A Master of Science in Nursing (MSN) – Nursing Administration program prepares nurses to prevent and manage disruptive or volatile situations rooted in conflict.

 What Is Conflict in Nursing?

 Conflict in nursing is a disagreement or argument — spoken or unspoken — that may arise between two or more individuals because of opposing viewpoints, goals, preferences, values or beliefs.
 Generally, the sources of conflict in nursing are:

 - Patients' family members

 - Managers or nurse leaders